top of page

 Franklin Global's mission is deeply informed by the experiences, values, struggles, and accomplishments of John's father, his mother, Aurelia Whittington Franklin, a librarian, his grandfather, Buck Colbert Franklin, an attorney whose law office was destroyed in the infamous Tulsa Massacre of 1921, and other forebears, including an educator, civil rights leaders, farmers, and a former slave.
 Their stories underlie Franklin Global's foundational commitment to helping its clients interpret and navigate the struggle of equality facing all people, and to illuminating how the African American experience has shaped and continues to shape the Americas.

-Karen worked in the corporate, health and real estate sectors, she brings a unique perspective and first-hand understanding of the historic discrimination and disparities that have confronted the African American community in those industry sectors.
-Karen is an advocate for equity and an advisor to all generations and diverse organizations on the many distinct business challenges facing the black community.
+Karen worked in the corporate, health and real estate sectors.
+She brings a unique perspective and first-hand understanding of the historic discrimination and disparities that have confronted the African American community in those industry sectors.
+Karen is an advocate for equity, an engaged citizen, and a consultant on the many distinct business challenges facing the African American community.

 That journey of greater awareness, understanding and connection is a pathway Franklin Global is uniquely qualified to illuminate and pave for its clients.